-"Lookback Rule" means the provision under which the Variable-rate Premium for the Premium Payment Year is determined based on UVBs for the plan year immediately preceding the Premium Payment year instead of the Premium Payment Year.
+"Lookback Rule" means the provision under which the Variable-rate Premium for the Premium Payment Year is determined based on UVBs for the plan year Prior Premium Payment Year instead of the Premium Payment Year.

-"Lookback Year" means the plan year immediately preceding the Premium Payment Year.
+"Lookback Year" means the Prior Premium Payment Year.